 Behold the FMS Super EZ trainer!
-FMS is very proud to present one of the most advanced multi-purpose trainers on the market today, the Version 2 Super EZ.
+After months of hard work, FMS is very proud to present one of the most advanced multi-purpose trainers on the market today, the Super EZ.

-Featuring cool looks, 1.2M wingspan, low wing-loading, super-light construction and metal landing gear, the Super EZ has great trainer aircraft flight characteristics!
-No need for electronic stabilization or advanced transmitters, the Super EZ allows for very easy smooth flights.
-Now the new version comes with the float so you can enjoy your flying on the water!
-Upgrade motor system allow you to flying more powerful.
-With the addition of the floats and the waterproof servos you ready to test out your water flying skill.
+The Super EZ is a true all-rounder- featuring cool looks, 1.2M wingspan, low wing-loading, super-light construction and metal landing gear- the Super EZ has great trainer aircraft flight characteristics!
+No need for electronic stabilization or advanced transmitters, the Super EZ allows for very easy flights.
 Learn how to fly in an extremely short time!